riyadhuddin/bn3d/README.md

 # bn3d
-bengali 3d font, word model for AR,VR,XR and PR.
+bengali 3d font, word model for AR,VR,XR and PR. <br>
+<b>In glb/gltf,stl and obj format character Art used in my sparkAR filter and NFT scenes